-In our world where everything is about trends and what is trending, from shows, diet culture to even videos and reels on social media platforms, everyone is seeking to hop on the train and ride along.
-Over the past few years, athleisure and sportswear has been a growing trend.
+In our world, where everything is about trends and what is trending, from shows and diet culture to even videos and reels on social media platforms, everyone is seeking to hop on the train and ride along.
+Over the past few years, athleisure and sportswear have been a growing trend.
 When celebrities get on the trends wagon, they publicize it even more.
-These trends then spread faster and more people are included to partake in it.
-While some celebrities have partnered with existing brands to build a new collection, others have kickstarted their own brands.
-Here are a few celebrities who have built their own athleisure and sportswear lines:
+These trends then spread faster and more people are included to partake in them.
+While some celebrities have partnered with existing brands to build a new collection, others have kickstarted their brands.
+Here are a few celebrities who have made their athleisure and sportswear lines:

 1. Hrithik Roshan – HRX

-A well known Bollywood actor launched his fitness and sportswear brand, HRX in 2013.
+A well-known Bollywood actor launched his fitness and sportswear brand, HRX, in 2013.
 One of the first in the industry to do so, his brand HRX has lightweight products made with premium fabrics.
 While HR stands for his initials, the X stands for extreme.
-He mentioned in an interview that adding this x simply means anything from achieving best grades, working harder than your peers to your fitness and diet regimen.
+He mentioned in an interview that adding this x means anything from achieving the best grades and working harder than your peers to your fitness and diet regimen.

-With HRX offering products to both men and women for their athleisure and fitness needs, HRX focuses on every person having a winner inside them and all they need is to channelize their inner superhero.
+With HRX offering products to both men and women for their athleisure and fitness needs, HRX focuses on every person having a winner inside them; all they need is to channel their inner superhero.

 2. Jacqueline Fernandez – Just F

-An activewear brand by Jacqueline Fernandez, Just F targets a large section of the Indian fitness enthusiasts.
-Offering a range of athleisure outfits, styles in floral to active wear and club inspired activewear.
-Just F products have been designed for the millennial Indian women, catering to their needs and sensibilities.
+An activewear brand by Jacqueline Fernandez, Just F targets a large section of Indian fitness enthusiasts.
+Offering a range of athleisure outfits, styles in floral to activewear and club-inspired activewear.
+Just F products have been designed for millennial Indian women, catering to their needs and sensibilities.

 For Jacqueline, launching Just F is also about a feminine take on fitness from her perspective.